CKDev/vue-select/README.md

 ## Demo

-A simple demo of several component implementations can be found in the packages /demo directory.
+A simple demo of several component implementations can be found in the package's /demo directory.
 It can be run using `yarn serve`

 ## Usage

 Register the component
 ```
-import VSelect from '@ckd/vue-select'
+import Select from '@ckd/vue-select'
-Vue.component('v-select', VSelect)
+Vue.component('v-select', Select)
 ```

 Use the component in your markup